 Fast-acting Insulin, Fiasp, Gets FDA Approval

 Editor’s note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
-If you or a loved one are struggling to afford or access insulin, click here.
+If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.

 Recently, the U.S. Food and Drug Administration approved Novo Nordisk’s latest fast-acting insulin, Fiasp, for treatment use by adults with diabetes.
-The move makes available a product that should allow those with T1D to better meet their target A1C levels by controlling post-meal blood sugar spikes.
+The move makes available a product that should allow those with type1 diabetes (T1D) to better meet their target A1C levels by controlling post-meal blood sugar spikes.

 Insulin aspart is a synthetic insulin manufactured from human insulin.
 A single amino acid is changed in the insulin’s chemical composition to help the insulin be absorbed into the body more quickly.